 This is a Board-directed, County-initiated request to revamp Land Development Code (LDC) Section 222 as it pertains to keeping livestock and fowl on residential properties.
 The LDC has made multiple attempts to balance responsible animal husbandry with the quality of life within residential neighborhoods.
-What has resulted is a complex set of standards that has left citizens and staff unhappy with the results, especially when dealing with chickens and roosters
+What has resulted is a complex set of standards that has left citizens and staff unhappy with the results.